Einstein's Theory of Relativity

 pressure, similar to length dilation and length contraction in a

-equilibrium of matter given by quantum mechanics that makes it dilate
+natural equilibrium of matter given by quantum mechanics that

-at relativistic velocities.
-Space dilation or space contraction is
+makes it dilate at relativistic velocities.
+Space dilation or

 The fact

-led from our reasoning to length dilation instead of length contraction
+that we are led from our reasoning to length dilation instead of

-does not represent a problem since the assumed phenomenon of length
+length contraction does not represent a problem since the assumed

-contraction has never been observed experimentally in special
+phenomenon of length contraction has never been observed

 3.5 - The Lorentz